armijuha/Fast-Fourier/README.md

 # Fast-Fourier
-Fast Fourier transform converts waveform data in the time domain into the frequency domain
+Fast Fourier transform quickly converts waveform data in the time domain into the frequency domain